aws-samples/qnabot-on-aws-plugin-samples/README.md

 - Copy the value for `EmbeddingsLambdaArn`
 - Deploy or update a QnABot CloudFormation stack, selecting **EmbeddingsApi** as `LAMBDA`, and for **EmbeddingsLambdaArn** enter the Lambda Arn copied above.

-For more information, see [QnABot Embeddings README - Lambda Function](https://github.com/aws-solutions/qnabot-on-aws/blob/feature/llm-summarize-bedrock-falcon40B-kendrarag-kendraindexandcrawler/docs/semantic_matching_using_LLM_embeddings/README.md#2-lambda-function)  **TODO: Update link**
+For more information, see [QnABot Embeddings README - Lambda Function](https://github.com/aws-solutions/qnabot-on-aws/tree/main/docs/semantic_matching_using_LLM_embeddings#3-lambda-function)

 ### Update QnABot Settings